-This article details how to set up (initialize) your Trezor Model T hardware wallet for use with Casa App (formerly Keymaster).
+This article details how to set up (initialize) your Trezor Model T hardware device for use with Casa.

 To begin, verify the integrity of the device box and the device to ensure that it is free from tampering.

-If your device is not recognized once plugged in, head over to wallet.trezor.io/#/bridge to download the bridge.
+If your device is not recognized once plugged in, head over to wallet.trezor.io/#/bridge to download Trezor Bridge and resolve this issue.

-Casa usually recommends getting the latest firmware when initializing a device for the first time, before the key is funded, however the most recent release from Trezor is not compatible with our system.
-Please do not update your Model T firmware beyond 2.3.0!
+Casa always recommends getting the latest firmware when initializing a device for the first time, before the key is used to secure funds.
+You can view the latest firmware versions for Trezor here.

 Finally, keep your Trezor somewhere safe and secret.
-Though there may not be funds in the wallet yet, keeping it secure and protected from tampering prior to funds placement is very important!
+Though there may not be funds in the vault yet, keeping it secure and protected from tampering prior to funds placement is very important!

 Your Trezor Model T can now be added to your Casa setup.
 See Adding Trezor to your Casa vault for the next steps!

 During this backup process, you’ll be prompted to write down the 12-word seed phrase.